mamodev/fftvm/README.md

 This section details the internal architecture for advanced users and contributors.

 ### Part A: Architecture & Memory Model

+#### FastFlow Framework: Stream Parallelism
+FFTVM uses **FastFlow** as its underlying execution engine.
+FastFlow is a high-performance C++ framework designed for **stream-based parallelism**.
+- **Dataflow Skeletons**: It provides high-level patterns (Farm, Pipeline, All-to-All) that map directly to multi-core architectures.
+- **Lock-Free Communication**: Tasks travel between stages via Single-Producer Single-Consumer (SPSC) or Multi-Producer Multi-Consumer (MPMC) lock-free queues.
+This eliminates the contention overhead typical of mutex-protected queues.
+- **Memory Consistency**: FastFlow ensures that when a worker finishes a task, the memory state is correctly synchronized for the next worker in the pipeline, which is critical for passing large TVM `NDArrays`.

 #### Native Execution & Interpreter Bypass
 When a pre-compiled TVM function (e.g., a compiled Relax module or a `PackedFunc` loaded from a shared library) is assigned to a node, FFTVM's execution engine performs a signature inspection.
 If the function is recognized as a native FFI object, the framework executes it directly within the FastFlow worker threads.
 This **completely bypasses the Python interpreter** during the critical path of execution, achieving "zero-copy" performance comparable to a native C++ implementation.